spsaucier/parenting-biblically/content/about.md

 </header>

 ### Inspiration

 The authors of this study have been teaching biblical parenting to parents and couples for many years now.
 This site is a new way to share that teaching with more people who can find it helpful.

 ### Sources

 This course's material is based on:

-- *The Bible*
+- _The Bible_
-- *Growing Kids God’s Way* by Gary & Anne Marie Ezzo
+- _Growing Kids God’s Way_ by Gary & Anne Marie Ezzo
-- *Shepherding a Child’s Heart* by Ted Tripp
+- _Shepherding a Child’s Heart_ by Ted Tripp
-- *The Key to Your Child’s Heart* by Gary Smalley
+- _The Key to Your Child’s Heart_ by Gary Smalley
-- *Dare to Discipline* & *Bringing Up Boys* by James Dobson
+- _Dare to Discipline_ & _Bringing Up Boys_ by James Dobson

 ### The Authors

 The lessons on Parenting Biblically were compiled by Frank and Elayne Saucier, who are medical professionals and parents in the Southeastern USA.
-They are dedicated to following scripture wherever it leads, and they have four grown-up children, one of whom created this site based on their study notes.
+They are dedicated to following scripture wherever it leads, and they have four adult children, one of whom created this site based on their study notes.